-Sick of Plastic brings the spectacular National Geographic Society Planet or Plastic? photographic exhibition to Belfast for the month of September
+Sick of Plastic brings the spectacular National Geographic Society Planet or Plastic? photographic exhibition to Ireland

-We are proud to bring the National Geographic Society’s iconic Planet or Plastic? photographic exhibition to Northern Ireland for the first time, in association with SSE Airtricity.
-In the run up to COP26 we have teamed up with principal partner of the crucial gathering of world leaders to address the impact of climate change on our planet; SSEAirtricity.
+We are proud to bring the National Geographic Society’s iconic Planet or Plastic? photographic exhibition to Ireland for the first time, in association with SSE Airtricity.
+In the run up to COP26 we have teamed up with principal partner of the crucial gathering of world leaders to address the impact of climate change on our planet; SSEAirtricity to bring this important exhibition to Ireland.

 The exhibition tells the story behind plastic from its invention just over a century ago to its current mass consumption through visual storytelling with multimedia elements including profound images as well as powerful infographics and videos.